Displayed Type Theory and Semi-Simplicial Types: Semi-Simplicial and Displayed Coinductive Types

 \subsection{Semi-simplicial types}

-In an ideal version of displayed type theory, one could define semi-simplicial types as an instance of a general notion of displayed coinductive type.
-We would expect to write this in a proof assistant with a syntax like the following, which generalises Agda-like syntax for records by allowing the coinductive input of each destructor to be specified explicitly and referred to in its type.
+In an ideal version of displayed type theory, one could define semi-simplicial types as an instance of a general \textbf{codata} decleration.
+We would expect to write this in a proof assistant with a syntax like the following, which generalises Agda-like syntax for records by allowing the coinductive input of each destructor to be specified explicitly and referred to in its type:

 It is beyond the scope of this paper to give a sufficiently broad framework to generally encompass such definitions, but we will describe one general paradigmatic class of them, analogous to W-types as paradigmatic inductive types and M-types as paradigmatic coinductive types.
 However, we begin by discussing the concrete example of $\SST$ in more detail, to help motivate the general case.